-On 23 August 2016 HMRC provided Micro Rainbow International (MRI) with an advanced assurance that social investments in MRI to raise funding for its housing project for lesbian, gay, bisexual, trans and intersex (LGBTI) refugees should qualify for the Social Investment Tax Relief (SITR) scheme.
+On 23 August 2016 HMRC provided Micro Rainbow with an advanced assurance that social investments in Micro Rainbow to raise funding for its housing project for lesbian, gay, bisexual, trans and intersex (LGBTI) refugees should qualify for the Social Investment Tax Relief (SITR) scheme.

 LGBTI refugees face huge challenges with mental health and social integration because they often suffer from severe abuse within supported accommodation.
 For the first time LGBTI refugees will benefit from having a suite of dedicated services that will enable them to integrate fully and more quickly into society.

 The hostel will not only reduce the likelihood of LGBTI refugees experiencing abuse but also the related mental health problems that often go hand-in-hand.

 “What makes our project pioneering is that Micro Rainbow will also offer the users of our hostel opportunities for employment, volunteering and professional skills training as well as providing a range of social inclusion activities and life skills training.
 One of our core aims is to enable our service users to integrate and contribute to the wider society and accordingly to better manage the past trauma that they may have experienced.
 Our hostel is the centerpiece of this project and will allow us to offer the other crucial, ancillary services.
 I wish I had access to this project when I became a refugee myself”

 Following receipt of HMRC’s advanced assurance, Micro Rainbow will now enter the second phase of its innovative project, raising up to £500,000 in social investment.